GluuFederation/docs-oxd-prod/docs/sources/tutorials/windowsInstaller/index.md

    ![Page 1](../../img/1_oxd_windows_installation.png)

-1. The second page will have license agreement which you need to accept before moving forward.
+1. The second page will have license agreement which need to accepted before moving forward.

    ![Page 2](../../img/2_oxd_windows_installation.png)

-1. The final page will allow you select installation directory of oxd server.
+1. The final page will allow user to select installation directory of oxd server.

    ![Page 3](../../img/3_oxd_windows_installation.png)